hcninja/dv4mini/README.md

  |_preamble__|C_|S_|0_|1_|2_|3_|4_|5_|6_|7_|8_|9_|10|11|12|13|14|15|16|17|18|19|20|21|22|23|24|
 < 71 fe 39 1d 04 24 23 7f f5 9c 4e c8 d2 fc 28 eb bf f5 9c 4e c8 2e 0c 0a 22 0a e8 d0 f8 0e
 < 71 fe 39 1d 04 24 23 7d e4 64 93 86 79 79 76 22 d7 e7 41 30 84 2e 0c 0a 22 0a e8 9c f3 73

-== Old ==
-This command is used to send any data via 70cm transmitter.
-First switch ON the transmitter, then start sending data bytes.

-Example: to send a D-Star voice stream send 12 byte packets every 20ms.
-To send a DMR voice stream send 36 byte packets every 30ms.

-The data are routed through a fifo, therefore a timing jitter of up to 0,5 seconds is allowed.

-When you are done with sending data, switch back to RX.
-The transmitter will be active until all data from the fifo are sent.
 ```

 ### ADFWATCHDOG = 5